 Zinc behaves as an antioxidant and boosts immunity by providing vital assistance in the in-born and acquired responses to viral infection by interfering directly with viral replication and protein synthesis.
 Deficiency of zinc increases pro-inflammatory cytokine activity and is a mitigating factor in unhealthy remodeling of lung tissue.

-Zinc’s most valuable contribution may be its dual immunomodulatory and anti-viral properties.
+An additional valuable contribution of zinc is its dual immunomodulatory and anti-viral properties.
 Zinc has positive effects on NK cells, phagocytosis, the generation of oxidative burst and T cells.
 Zinc helps to reduce lymphocyte counts and impairs their function.

 Lastly, zinc is a component of specific DNA binding proteins, known as zinc finger proteins or zinc fingers.
 Zinc fingers are vital for nutrient and genetic interactions.